 - Stats breakdown

-- Agility (AGI): the best stat for rogues for every spec.
-It gives 2 attack power per point, crit% and dodge%.
+- Agility (AGI): the main stat for rogues for every spec.
+It gives 1 attack power per point and a small amount of crit%.
 With leather specialization we get a passive 5% boost to it.

 - Crit rating: simple as that, all our attacks have a chance to deal more damage, this chance is the crit%.
 Crit rating increases this chance, and while not being the top stat for any spec has quite a value for Assassination due to the Seal Fate mechanic.

 - Haste: increases attack speed, aswell as energy regeneration.